CloseBrace/jsqh/01-10/05/readme.md

 }
 ```

-That's going to log six lines, each of which looks like this:
+That's going to log seven lines, each of which looks like this:

 ```
 Number 0 is Storm